 Did you know that the original script was written before Osama bin Laden’s death?
 Needless to say that quite a big amount of re-writing had to be done…

 Bridge of Spies (2015)

-Directed by Steven Spielberg, written by the Coen brothers and Matt Charman, Bridge of Spies is an espionage thriller based on a true story: the negotiation to free and exchange U.S. pilot Francis Gary Powers, whose plane was shot down over the Soviet Union in the 1960’s, for an arrested KGB spy.
-With Tom Hanks in the lead role as the lawyer tasked to defend the Russian spy in court and negotiate Powers’ release, it received critical acclaim, multiples nominations and won the Oscar for Best Performance by an Actor in a Supporting Role (Mark Rylance).
+Directed by Steven Spielberg, written by the Coen brothers and Matt Charman, Bridge of Spies is an espionage thriller based on a true story: the negotiation to free and exchange U.S. pilot Francis Gary Powers, whose plane was shot down over the Soviet Union in the 1960’s, for an arrested K.G.B. spy.
+With Tom Hanks in the lead role as the lawyer tasked to defend the Russian spy in court and negotiate Powers’ release, it received critical acclaim, multiple nominations and won the Oscar for Best Performance by an Actor in a Supporting Role (Mark Rylance).

 Shot in Germany and the United States, several scenes were also filmed in the Silesian city of Wroclaw, which doubles as the German capital.
 For the movie, set designers actually built parts of the Berlin Wall in Wroclaw’s streets.

-We couldn’t finish the list without including a Bollywood movie.
+We couldn’t end the list without including a Bollywood movie.
 For the last several years, Poland, and especially Krakow, has become an important port-of-entry for Indian movies and commercials.
 One of the first cases was the 2006 love-story Fanaa, directed by Kunal Kohli and starring Bollywood stars Aamir Khan and Kajol.
 Who said Poland couldn’t be used as a substitute for Kashmir, right?
 The craze for Poland’s former capital city only picked up a couple of years later, and its appeal to India’s film and entertainment industry has been growing by the year ever since.